jquery/contribute.jquery.org/pages/repo-maintainers-guide.md

 git config --global --add alias.pru '!f() { git fetch -fu upstream refs/pull/$1/head:pr/$1; git checkout pr/$1; } ; f'
 ```

+If you don't know how to set the repo as `upstream`, you can follow [GitHub's guide on Configuring a remote for a fork](https://help.github.com/articles/configuring-a-remote-for-a-fork/).

 Gnarf has put together a few variants of this alias in [gnarf/.dotfiles](https://github.com/gnarf/.dotfiles/blob/c9aa77a83f381ce138350442613d4a14cb549671/.gitconfig#L24-L27).

 Once you have installed this alias, you can fetch a pull request based on number like so: